naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.1 =
+* Added the button_image parameter that can be included in the shortcode to use an image as the button.
+* Added the class parameter that can be included in the shortcode to apply custom CSS classes to a button.

 = 1.2.0 =
 * Added the shipping_address parameter that can be used to make the shipping address collection required.